 Attach the T1-11 siding sheet to the back of the shed, as well.
 Use 6-8d nails to lock the sheet into place tightly.

 Don’t forget to take a look over PART 2 to learn how to build the roof for the shed, as well as how to frame the front door.
 This small shed is ideal for narrow backyards.
 For example, I think this would make for a great bike shed.
+If you want to get this plan as a PDF file with 1 full Cut list and 1 full Shopping list, please take a look over the GET PDF PLANS button bellow.

 This woodworking project was about 4×12 gable shed plans free.
 If you want to see more outdoor plans, check out the rest of our step by step projects and follow the instructions to obtain a professional result.